Idrissa Coulibaly

-Idrissa Coulibaly (born 19 December 1987) is a Malian professional footballer who plays as a defender.
+Idrissa Coulibaly (born 19 December 1987) is a Malian former professional footballer who played as a defender.

 Club career

 Born in Bamako, Mali, Coulibaly began his career at the age of 10 in the junior ranks of JS Centre Salif Keita.
 In 2006, while many of his teammates were promoted to the first team, Coulibaly was not offered the chance.
 He decided to quit the club and began training with another local club.
 However, after 15 days, JS Centre Salif Keita convinced him to return and he was promoted shortly after that to the first team.

 In winter of 2008, Coulibaly received offers from two local clubs, Djoliba AC and Real Bamako, as well as from Algerian club JS Kabylie.
 French club FC Nantes also wanted to take the player on trial.

 JS Kabylie

 On 7 January 2008, it was announced that Coulibaly would join JS Kabylie on a three-year contract.
 In his first season with the club, Coulibaly helped the club win the Algerian Championnat National.

 On 14 December 2010, Coulibaly was chosen as the Best Foreign Player in the Algerian league in 2010.

-On 22 December 2010, it was announced that Coulibaly signed a one and a half year contract with Libyan club Al-Ahly Tripoli, joining them on a free transfer.
+On 22 December 2010, it was announced that Coulibaly signed a one-and-a-half-year contract with Libyan club Al-Ahly Tripoli, joining them on a free transfer.
 However, in an interview four days later, Coulibaly said he simply signed a pre-contract with the club and was still undecided with regards to his future destination.
 He is engaged with Tunisian team Club Africain after agreement between Al ahly Tripoly until June 2014.